Information About Interpreters

 How to Locate a Sign Language Interpreter for Deaf or Hard of Hearing Customers or Clients

 If you have a customer or client who is deaf or hard of hearing you may be requested to provide a sign language interpreter.
 As the hiring entity, you have the option to hire individuals directly or through an interpreter service agency.
 To begin your search, go to the Registry of Interpreters for the Deaf (RID) or Florida Registry of Interpreters for the Deaf (FRID searchable databases listed below and search by city and/or state.
-You can also find interpreters in your area by contacting a local deaf service center (www.FLDSCA.org) or Center for Independent Living in your area.
+You can also find interpreters in your area by contacting a local deaf service center, or Center for Independent Living in your area.
 Check your local phone directory under “deaf” or “interpreter/translator.”
+A listing can also be found on the FAD website at https://fadcentral.org/deaf-service-center-association.html

 - Registry of Interpreters for the Deaf (RID)